mikesabat/podstars/README.md

  Add ++++++++ CONTROLLER#ACTION to puts in controllers. check

-pull all of episodes, not just the first 10.
+pull all of episodes, not just the first 10. check Sort by date and save all episodes from the last 3 years. check Add a display boolean to the Episodes Model.
- When we add an episode to a star, remove it from potential episode list.
+If display boolean is checked, then show the episode on the Star Show page.